Writing A Successful Personal Statement

 You need to spend a lot of time making sure that your personal statement sounds professional – this means excellent grammar, spelling and punctuation, and a good choice of words.
 It is definitely advisable to read example personal statements online, but you need to make sure that you don’t let any stock phrases creep into your own statement.
-There is nothing worse than a personal statement which looks like it has been cut and paste from the internet.
+There is nothing worse than a personal statement which looks like it has been cut and pasted from the internet.
 Make sure you ask someone else to check your statement – it is all too easy to miss errors when the same 600 words have been swimming before your eyes for a whole day.

-2. Follow the instructions
+2. Follow The Instructions

-There is a strict limit of 600 words – make sure you stay within this length, but also make sure you don’t write a statement which is too short – candidates who submit a statement which is nearer the minimum of 300 words may look like they are struggling to find things to write.
+There is a strict limit of 600 words – make sure you stay within this length, but also make sure you don’t write a statement which is too short – candidates who submit a statement which is nearer the minimum of 400 words may look like they are struggling to find things to write.

-3. Make it relevant
+3. Make It Relevant

-Make sure you focus on relevant experiences - particularly your experience of teaching and observation in schools.
-It is fine to include other experiences, but you always need to make sure they are linked back to the purpose of your application – i.e. your ability to be an inspirational and passionate maths teacher.
+Make sure you focus on relevant experiences - particularly your experience of teaching and observation in schools It is fine to include other experiences, but you always need to make sure they are linked back to the purpose of your application – i.e. your ability to be an inspirational and passionate maths teacher.
 If you coach a youth football team then you need to relate this experience back to your passion for teaching young people, rather than emphasising how much you love football.

 If you have an experience which is not directly related to working with young people then it is important that you make it relevant, for example if you worked weekends in a restaurant, then you may have discovered that you enjoyed training new staff, helping you decide on a career in education.
 You might find yourself in the lucky position that you have far too much relevant experience to fit in the statement, meaning that you need to be ruthless and prioritise what to put in.

-4. Don’t repeat yourself
+4. Don’t Repeat Yourself

 Don’t include anything in the personal statement which you have already included in the application form – this is simply a waste of space.
 Your degree is already listed on your application form, so there is no need to include it again in the personal statement.
 It can be tempting to include absolutely everything in the personal statement, whereas you need to be looking at your application as a whole – have you covered all the points across the whole application?